-Melt pool monitoring is often based on thermal manners.
+Melt pool monitoring is often based on thermal methods.
 A pyrometer and an IR sensor coupled with a CMOS or CCD camera can evaluate the melt pool morphology.
 Proper monitoring of the melt pool can evaluate and improve the geometrical integrity, as well as the microstructural and mechanical properties of the under-manufacturing part.
 Since the melt pool shrinks, lengthens, and splashes, its morphology during the laser scan is completely unstable.
 This instability makes it difficult to evaluate and monitor the process.
-In order to monitor the unsteady melt pool, thermophysical equations like Rothensal's analytical solution are mainly applied.
-Overall, melt pool characteristics, such as peak temperature, length along a certain axis, and total area, are some of the process signatures [2, 35, 88, 89].

-X-ray tomography is proposed as a new and reliable method to monitor layer morphology.
+To monitor the unsteady melt pool, thermophysical equations, such as Rothensal's analytical solution, are primarily applied.
+Overall, melt pool characteristics, such as peak temperature, length along a specific axis, and total area, are among the process signatures [2, 35, 88, 89].
+X-ray tomography is proposed as a novel and reliable method for monitoring layer morphology.
 The X-ray setup characterizes, quantifies, and identifies the layer morphologies and anomalies [90].

-6. Machine Learning
+3.10.
+Machine Learning

 Computers can help to detect anomalies in each step of the manufacturing process.
 This type of computer assistance is known as machine learning (ML).
 In some cases, ML is coupled with monitoring tools to detect and obviate process defects.
 There are many toolsets accessible for employment in the realm of image processing within the domain of ML, encompassing both freely available and commercially licensed alternatives.
 Noteworthy examples include the MATLAB Computer Vision Toolbox and the C++/Python OpenCV libraries.
-Overall, ML can improve all steps of the manufacturing process, from parameter settings to quality control.
-Numerous sciences like metallurgy, electronics, physics, and mechanics are engaged in additive manufacturing technology.
+Overall, machine learning (ML) can improve all steps of the manufacturing process, from parameter settings to quality control.
+Numerous sciences, including metallurgy, electronics, physics, and mechanics, are involved in additive manufacturing technology.
 Moreover, in each field of the process, many parameters and variables may change [91-95].